davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

     - Paths can be chained.
 For instance, cd `../../a/` will navigate you up two parent directories, then into `a/`
   - `ls -l [path]`: lists files and directories in the optional given path.
 If path is not given, then it defaults to your current working directory
   - `mkdir <name>`: creates directory called name in current working directory

+- Here's a [command-line cheat sheet](https://commons.wikimedia.org/wiki/File:Unix_command_cheatsheet.pdf) you can download.

+- Here's a [bootcamp](https://davidtchiu.github.io/teaching/cs240/lab.cmd/) from my other course you can try out.

 #### Credits